-With so much division, the world decided that truth and history were too big a burden to carry through life.
+With so much division, the world decided that truth and history were burdens too big to carry through life.
 Half the world found refuge in fundamental evangelical religion and the relief it gave them from thinking for themselves.
 The other half took refuge in the newly legalized global availability of pot — on which all agreed: ”This shit is way more potent than the stuff we were smoking in the Sixties.”

 Oddly enough, nothing happened.

 Except for the arrival of hundreds of thousands of aliens.

 Mind you, nobody is saying their arrival was timed to coincide with the Great Death of Truth and History.
 But it is interesting that the aliens held within each of them the entire catalog of human history and a darn good handle on what is true and what is fake news.

 They could even tell you how many plastic surgeries each Kardashian had undergone and whether this information mattered in the grander scheme of things.